Can I Receive Compensation For Loss of Earnings For My Wrongful Arrest?

 It is certainly possible for an individual to claim compensation for loss of earnings resulting from a wrongful arrest – however, the arrest must first be proven to be unlawful.

-First and foremost, officers must apply for a warrant before arresting you.
-To do this, they must demonstrate that they have reason to believe that you have been involved in criminal activity and that there is a good reason to arrest you.
+For an arrest to be unlawful, police must demonstrate that they have reason to believe that you have been involved in criminal activity and that there is a good reason to arrest you.

 When the time comes for them to take you into custody, the police must always: